qmk/qmk_firmware/docs/custom_quantum_functions.md

 Before a keyboard can be used the hardware must be initialized.
 QMK handles initialization of the keyboard matrix itself, but if you have other hardware like LED's or i&#xb2;c controllers you will need to set up that hardware before it can be used.

-The main difference between this and the `keyboard_init_*` function, is that is called as part of the matrix initialization, and happens much earlier in the process.
+The main difference between this and the `startup_*` function, is that is called as part of the matrix initialization, and happens much earlier in the process.
+So, it's best to use `startup_*`, as most everything should be loaded and properly configurable by the time `startup_*` is called.

 ### Example `matrix_init_user()` Implementation